This Independence Day Sunday at your church is an opportunity to reflect on meaningful themes of liberty, independence, sacrifice, and belonging.

 People are generally very reverent of military service because of its clear high cost in the sacrifice that comes along with serving your country in a military role.

-Members and visitors alike will be very respectful of this time, and it expresses a reverence for those in your congregation who have served and who represent the virtues extolled in Scripture as worthwhile.
+Members and visitors alike will be very respectful of this time, and it expresses a reverence for those in your congregation who have served.

 Jesus says: “Greater love has no one than this, that someone lay down his life for his friends” (John 15:13).